berberapan/notes/Go/Let's Go Further! (book).md

 ##### Chapter 5 - Database Setup and Configuration

 The book is using postgresql for its database.
-Creating a databse is the same as in most SQL based databases.
+Creating a database is the same as in most SQL based databases.
 `CREATE DATABASE {name};`
 and to connect to it you use the `\c` command.
 The backslash is used for commands in postgres.
 Below are a few of the many commands.